-Home seeker aged under 50 with no children and with no other housing need If there are no children in your household, but you or another home seeker is receiving the medium or high rate of the care element of Disability Living Allowance or Personal Independence Payment, and are willing to move into a sheltered living property, you will be placed in Band 3, for sheltered living accommodation.
+15.71 Home seeker aged under 50 with no children and with no other housing need If there are no children in your household, but you or another home seeker is receiving the medium or high rate of the care element of Disability Living Allowance or Personal Independence Payment and are willing to move into a sheltered living property, you will be placed in Medium band, for sheltered living accommodation.

-18. Additional preference groups
+Additional preference groups

-18.1 The Council has decided that we wish to give additional preference to home seeker from certain groups.
-We will achieve this by applying additional waiting time to these home seeker, so that if this applies to you, then you will be placed higher within a single band than you would otherwise be.
+15.49 The Council has decided that we wish to give additional preference to home seeker from certain groups.
+We will achieve this by applying additional waiting time to these home seekers, so that if this applies to you, then you will be placed higher within a single band than you would otherwise be.

-18.2 Armed Forces home seeker
+15.50 Armed Forces home seeker